Coronavirus - Frequently Asked Questions

 Don’t wait until you miss a payment as we can help you in advance.
 We ask that you don’t cancel your payments or direct debits as this can result in your policy being cancelled and we don’t want you to be left uninsured, please get in touch with us in the first instance.Back to top

-If you have a query that is not covered in our frequently asked questions, please contact our Webchat service which is available Monday to Saturday 8am-6pm and Sunday 10am-4pm.
+If you have a query that is not covered in our frequently asked questions, please contact our Webchat service which is available Monday-Friday 8am-8pm, Saturday 8am-6pm, Sunday and Bank Holidays 10am-4pm.

 Halifax is a division of Bank of Scotland plc.
 Registered in Scotland No. SC327000.
 Registered Office: The Mound, Edinburgh EH1 1YZ.
 Bank of Scotland plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 169628.